MissMeriel/DeepManeuver/study/README.md

 # Study replication
-This subdirectory contains the scripts to reproduce the results tables in the paper study section and the appendix.
+This subdirectory contains the scripts to reproduce the results tables and figures in the paper study section and the appendix.

 ## Setup
 First download the study data to the `./data` directory: